Modern business employers have deployed monitoring tools, such as

 You have to realize that employers are only concerned about productivity and other business interest, and if you become a threat to them in any way, they will find ways to correct you.
-Knowing that, it is advised that you should always be on the look-out when you know for a fact that they are observing you.
+Knowing this, it is advised that you should always be on the lookout when you know for a fact that they are observing you.

 Here are some tips for employees to help them adapt to monitoring: